guillaumevincent/git-rename-authors/README.md

  - python 3.5 (check with `python3 --version`)
  - pip (check with `pip --version`)
  - git (check with `git --version`)
- - unix system (On windows, you probably need cygwin)
+ - unix system (I haven't tested on windows, it probably works on cygwin)

 **Warning**: This action is destructive to your repository's history.
 If you're collaborating on a repository with others, it's considered bad practice to rewrite published history.
 You should only do this in an emergency.